-Creating and Updating Devices in Windows XP
+Creating and Updating Devices in Windows 8, Windows 8.1, or Windows 10

-In Windows XP and later operating system, Personal Communications does not install drivers for communications adapters (MPA and SDLC).
+In Windows 8, Windows 8.1, or Windows 10 and later operating system, Personal Communications does not install drivers for communications adapters (MPA and SDLC).
 You have to install the drivers and create devices using the Windows Hardware wizard or the Device Manager.
 You must use that process for both Plug-and-Play and non-Plug-and-Play adapters.
 The drivers and .INF files are located on the Personal Communications installation image in the \admin\drivers subdirectory.

-If you are installingPersonal Communications Version 6.0 on Windows XP or later operating system over a previous release of Personal Communications, and you are using a communications adapter, you should update the existing driver using the Windows Device Manager.
+If you are installing Personal Communications Version 12.0 on Windows 8, Windows 8.1, or Windows 10 or later operating system over a previous release of Personal Communications, and you are using a communications adapter, you should update the existing driver using the Windows Device Manager.

-Not all communications adapters listed here are supported for Windows XP and later operating system.
+Not all communications adapters listed here are supported for Windows 8, Windows 8.1, or Windows 10 and later operating system.

-Note: For more information about driver installation, updating drivers, and adapter setup, refer to the Installation Guide.
+Note: For more information about driver installation, updating drivers, and adapter setup, refer to the CD-ROM Guide to Installation.